top of page

 • Extended periods of socialising

-• Masking or pushing through discomfort
+• Masking or pushing through discomfort in social situations

 • Unfamiliar or unpredictable environments